MRes Plant Biology

 |Dr Rosanna Henriques||

 Dr Henriques laboratory studies the mechanisms underlying the circadian regulation of plant growth and development.
-She is particularly interested in understanding the biological role of specific circadian clock outputs that could control growth and/or development.
-Her laboratory specifically addresses the role of the Target of Rapamycin (TOR) signaling pathway in integrating growth regulation with environmental perception.
+She is particularly interested in understanding the biological role of specific circadian clock outputs that could control growth and/or development both in model plant species such as Arabidopsis thaliana and forage crops such as perennial ryegrass.